k-papadakis/geospatial-labs/lab6/README.md

 which will create predictions for the original images (by assembling predictions on the image patches and then performing non-max suppression) inside `work_dirs/simple_config_preds/` in the format used for the [DOTA-v1.0 Evaluation Server](https://captain-whu.github.io/DOTA/evaluation.html).

-You can also use the custom made `predictor.py` to do inference on the original images and show/save their annotated versions.
-The inference is done by cropping `1024 x 1024` patches with step `824` (i.e. overlap `200`), as well `crop=1024//2 x 1024//2, step=824//2`, and `crop=1024*2 x 1024*2, step=824*2`, running inference on those patches (patches are resized with bilinear interpolation before they are fed to the model) and then merging the results using non-max suppression with `iou_threshold = 0.1`.
+You can also use the custom made [predictor.py](./predictor.py) to do inference on the original images and show/save their annotated versions.
+The inference is performed by cropping  the original image into `1024 x 1024` patches with step `824` (i.e. overlap `200`), as well `crop=1024//2 x 1024//2, step=824//2`, and `crop=1024*2 x 1024*2, step=824*2`(patches are resized with bilinear interpolation before they are fed to the model), and then merging the results using non-max suppression with `iou_threshold = 0.1`.

 ```shell
 python predictor.py \